Prisoners of Geography

 Prisoners of Geography: Ten Maps That Tell You Everything You Need to Know About Global Politics is a 2015 non-fiction book about geopolitics by the British author and journalist Tim Marshall.

 The author has also released a children's illustrated version of this book in 2019, Prisoners of Geography - Our World Explained in 12 Simple Maps, nominated for Waterstones Book of the Year.
 The Power of Geography, a sequel, was released in 2021.

 Summary

+Prisoners of Geography is a set of observations about past and present geopolitics seen through the lens of geography.
+Through various global examples, Tim Marshall challenges the widely held belief that technology is allowing humans to overcome the constraints and vulnerabilities imposed by geography and to render it irrelevant to geopolitics and conflicts.
+Marshall makes the case for putting the ‘geo’ back in ‘geopolitics’, arguing that geography often gets written out of discussions and analyses of historic and contemporary conflicts and stories of state development.

-Prisoners of Geography covers the geopolitical contexts and situations in several vital regions of the world.
-These include: Russia, China, the United States, Europe, the Arab World, South Asia (mainly focusing on the geopolitical anomalies of India and Pakistan), Africa, Japan and Korea, Latin America, and the Arctic Ocean (mainly to cover the geopolitics of the Arctic resources race).
+Prisoners of Geography covers the geopolitical situations in several vital regions of the world, including: Russia, China, the United States, Europe, the Arab World, South Asia (mainly focusing on the geopolitical anomalies of India and Pakistan), Africa, Japan and Korea, Latin America, and the Arctic Ocean (the latter mainly to focus on the geopolitics of the Arctic resources race).

-Prisoners of Geography describes the impact geography can have on international affairs, offering an explanation for such geopolitical events as Russia's annexation of Crimea based on Russia's need to retain access to warm-water ports and China's actions in Tibet to enforce its border with India.
+Prisoners of Geography describes the impact geography can have on international affairs, offering an explanation for such geopolitical events as Russia's annexation of Crimea (based on Russia's need to retain access to warm-water ports) and China's actions in Tibet (based on its interest in enforcing its border with India).

+Informed by his first-hand experiences of conflict in areas from the Balkans to Syria, Tim Marshall explores how a better understanding of geography is crucial if we are to fully understand the past, present and future behaviours of nation states.
+Prisoners of Geography, through examples such as Russia and the Arctic, explores how geography is a deciding factor in processes of peace as well as war, analysing the ways in which an abundance or lack of resources can simultaneously stimulate and constrain states’ economic development.

+The author uses the example of the Middle East, specifically Syria, to demonstrate just how harmful and disastrous Western misunderstandings of topography can be.
+The author describes how these instances of geographical ignorance as well as an over-reliance on technology can play a decisive role in the outcome of conflicts.

+In his conclusion, the author reiterates the importance of geography and the central role that an understanding of physical landscape must have if we are to understand future conflict, particularly since he believes technology will see conflicts advancing into space as claims are made over yet-unclaimed areas.